joshuamorris3/namecheap-ddns-update/README.md

 Check the help (-h) for details.
 The one argument that can only be set as an environment variable is NC_DDNS_PASS.
 The Dynamic DNS Password from [namecheap.com](namecheap.com)'s dashboard -> Advanced DNS page for the domain with the A records you want to update.

-You can set the arguments in one or a combination of the following ways:
+You can set the arguments in one of the following ways:

 1. Pass them in on the command line
 2. Set them as environment variables e.g. export DOMAIN=domain.tld, or DOMAIN=domain.tld ./namecheap-ddns-update ....
+3. Create an environment file .env in the same directory as the script.
+This file is sourced if it is found and is readable e.g. source ./.env
-3. Create an environment file in the user directory running this script called .namecheap-ddns-update.
-This file is sourced if it is found and is readable e.g. source ~/.namecheap-ddns-update or ./.env
+4. Create an environment file called .namecheap-ddns-update, in the directory of the user running this script.
+This file is sourced if it is found and is readable e.g. source ~/.namecheap-ddns-update

 Basic usages is as follows:
 ```